zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[we0091234 / Chinese_license_plate_detection_recognition](https://github.com/we0091234/Chinese_license_plate_detection_recognition) - yolov5 车牌检测 车牌识别 中文车牌识别 检测 支持12种中文车牌 支持双层车牌
 ## Javascript

+* 【2025-08-09】[benborla / mcp-server-mysql](https://github.com/benborla/mcp-server-mysql) - A Model Context Protocol server that provides read-only access to MySQL databases.
+This server enables LLMs to inspect database schemas and execute read-only queries.
+* 【2025-08-09】[Kaliiiiiiiiii-Vinyzu / patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) - Undetected version of the Playwright testing and automation library.
+* 【2025-08-09】[automerge / automerge](https://github.com/automerge/automerge) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
 * 【2025-08-08】[cjo4m06 / mcp-shrimp-task-manager](https://github.com/cjo4m06/mcp-shrimp-task-manager) - Shrimp Task Manager is a task tool built for AI Agents, emphasizing chain-of-thought, reflection, and style consistency.
 It converts natural language into structured dev tasks with dependency tracking and iterative refinement, enabling agent-like developer behavior in reasoning AI systems.
 * 【2025-08-08】[codeaashu / DevDisplay](https://github.com/codeaashu/DevDisplay) - The First Global Platform for Developers to Fulfill All Their Tech Needs.
 * 【2025-08-07】[RainyGao-GitHub / DocSys](https://github.com/RainyGao-GitHub/DocSys) - MxsDoc is a web based document storage and management system